 We know that being a young carer can create challenges at school, whether that’s missed homework, low attendance or a lack of understanding from teachers.
 We work with schools to make sure that the right support is in place.

 Sometimes it’s too early to think about jobs and careers.
 But it’s never too early to think about hobbies and passions.
 Our varied activities help young carers learn what engages them, and to develop essential skills along the way.

 Sometimes, you can’t improve the health and happiness of a young carer without improving that of the whole family.
 That’s why we take a ‘whole family approach’.
 If a family is struggling to get something they need, we can help them to get it.

-When a young carer joins our service, we always meet them and their family to understand how we can help.
-Help might involve linking families with other services, speaking to a young carer’s school or simply providing a listening ear.
+When you joins us, we will meet you and your family to understand how we can help.
+It might involve linking families with other services, speaking to your school or simply listening.

-There is a lot of support on offer in Lambeth, but these things can be difficult to find.
+There is a lot of support on offer in Lambeth, but it can be difficult to find.
 We’re here to fill those gaps.
-We provide information on training courses, local services and other opportunities within the borough.
+We provide information on training courses, local services and more within the borough.

 We run a monthly group for young carers.
-It’s a non-judgemental space for young carers to talk, play games and feed into the planning of activities.
-Most importantly, it’s a space for them to make their own!
+It’s a non-judgemental space to talk, play games and feed into the planning of activities.
+It’s a space to make your own!